Constitution, Bylaws & Operating Policies

 2.2.3 Authors or editors considering publication of their material in the Special Publications Series should contact the Editor of MARINE MAMMAL SCIENCE as early as possible in planning such a publication to ascertain the suitability of the proposed work as a Special Publication.
 The Editor may ask for a short (1-2 page) proposal to use in consulting with the Board of Editors about the suitability of the topic and, if the Society is funding part of the plan, to also be used in consulting with the Board of Governors.

 2.3.1.
-Reports of news, issues, opportunities, symposia, conferences, workshops, texts of Society Presidential Letters on various issues of concern to the membership, responses to Presidential letters, and other topics of general interest to the membership, along with special reports of standing and ad hoc committees, and questionnaires and ballots relating to Society activities and business shall be posted on the society’s website.
+Reports of news, issues, opportunities, symposia, conferences, workshops, texts of Society Presidential Letters on various issues of concern to the membership, responses to Presidential Letters, and other topics of general interest to the membership, along with special reports of standing and ad hoc committees, and questionnaires and ballots relating to Society activities and business shall be posted on the Society’s website.
 Letters to the Editor originally intended for MARINE MAMMAL SCIENCE will be included as news on the website if, in the opinion of the Editor and the Committee of Scientific Advisors, such Letters are more appropriate to the website than the journal.
-The webmaster is responsible for website postings of news item received from Board of Governors or from the ad hoc Social Media Committee.
+The webmaster is responsible for website postings of new items received from the Board of Governors or from the ad hoc Communications Committee.

 3.1 All committee members must be Society members during their period of service.
 All committees should include at least one student member.
 Committee Chairs may appoint expert advisors who are not members of the Society on a needs basis.
 An Expert Advisor is not a member of the committee and does not have voting rights.
 Expert Advisors serve at the pleasure of the relevant Committee Chair during his or her term of office.